20 Tips About How Employers Can Retain Your Best Employees

-- 35% cited dissatisfaction with potential career development.
+- 35 percent cited dissatisfaction with potential career development.

-- 32% said they were ready for a new experience.
+- 32 percent said they were ready for a new experience.

 HR professionals were asked which programs or policies they use currently to help retain employees.
 The following three are the most common programs employers are using to retain employees:

-- 60% offer competitive vacation and holiday benefits.
+- 60 percent offer competitive vacation and holiday benefits.

-Most HR professionals surveyed (71%), in large organizations (those with more than 500 employees), thought it would be extremely likely or somewhat likely to experience an increase in voluntary turnover whenever the job market improves.
+Most HR professionals surveyed (71 percent), in large organizations (those with more than 500 employees), thought that it would be extremely likely or somewhat likely to experience an increase in voluntary turnover whenever the job market is improving.

 Forty-one percent from small organizations (1-99 employees) said it was extremely likely or somewhat likely that turnover would increase.
 Fifty-three percent of respondents from medium organizations (between 100 and 499) thought the same.